Design Goals

 • The system had overlapping entry points for similar tasks (e.g., device configuration accessible from multiple menus).

-• Key workflows like “Assign Device” and “Add Site” were buried two or three layers deep, often behind modal dialogs.
+• Key workflows like “Assign Device” and “Add Site” were buried two or three layers deep.

 • There were multiple redundant loops, especially in setup and reporting, that added unnecessary clicks and confusion.